Track-Map-Clean

 .
 Create digital solutions to environmental problems in the youth work field;

 .
-Foster youth civic participation in the development of innovative solutions to overcome
+Foster youth civic participation in the development of innovative solutions to overcome environmental problems.

 Implementation activities: